TwinCAT-Libre/TWixCAT/README.md

 * The project does not use C++
 * The destination system is 64 bit Windows
   * 32 bit is untested at this time
+* TF2000 should be installed locally on your development machine

 ### Installation and Usage
 This assumes you have TwinCAT3 and a version of Visual Studio already installed.